nationalarchives/tdr-e2e-tests/README.md

 ### "Headless" Chromedriver option

+**Note:** this command has been deprecated since Selenium version something - https://www.selenium.dev/blog/2023/headless-is-going-away/
-To view the tests running in the Chrome browser locally change the chromedriver option in the StepsUtility.scala to "false":
+To view the tests running in the Chrome browser locally change the chromedriver option in the DriverUtility.scala to "false":

 ```
 chromeOptions.setHeadless(false)